AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClaimTypeName.md

 # ClaimTypeName

-An Identity Provider Claim Type Name is the field or type name in a claim
-            that will be used to match to a value when creating an Identity Provider Claim.
+An Identity Provider Claim Type Name is the field or type name in a claim that will be used to match to a value when creating an identity provider claim.

 ***